 As providers of capital, investors and shareholders have an especially large interest in sustainable corporate management.
 This is why it is important to provide these stakeholder groups with sufficient information about business processes and to identify their requirements.
 Investors and shareholders have the option of contacting the internal representative for the USU Group's investors ("Investor Relations") with their demands and requirements, which are then forwarded to the Management Board.
 In addition, information is shared and interests discussed at the Annual General Meeting and USU's specialist and customer conference, to which investors and shareholders are also invited, and at various investor events where USU Software AG takes part.
-As in the previous year, these events were again held online in 2021 due to COVID.
+These events were primarily held online due to COVID.
 The investors and shareholders are actively informed of all key transactions and new developments through a variety of information channels, including the financial reports, press releases by e-mail and the use of the USU Group's homepage as an information platform.
+Sustainable investments are a central component of the avesco portfolio.
+USU's shares have been included in the sustainable investment fund for years.
+In 2022 as well, USU achieved an excellent result in its follow-up analysis and is one of the top companies in the Sustainable Hidden Champions Equity Fund.